econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

 ```

 Sudoku is the title of the GUI.
 It appears on the grey top part

-The packer allows you to specify the appearance of your GUI.
-For example, where the elements are placed.
+The packer allows you to specify the relative positioning of widgets within their container.
+To make our lives easier it takes a qualitative relationship specification and determines the exact placement coordinates for us.
+A widget will appear only after its geometry is specified.
+In this case, when the packer’s pack() method is applied to it.
+We use the packer options fill, expand and side.
+What does fill=BOTH mean?
+What does expand=1 mean?

 The Canvas widget is a rectangular area intended for drawing pictures or other complex layouts.
 On it you can place graphics, text, widgets, or frames.
-    What is a widget?

 We create a button widget with the text Clear Answers.
 When it is clicked, self.__clear_answers is called.
 We then call self.__draw_grid() and self.__draw_puzzle().

+The last two lines use the concepts of bindings and events.
+Basically we specify an event (ex `"<Button-1>"`) that always triggers a certain function.`<Button-1>` corresponds to clicking on the mouse.
+Functions called in this way are commonly known as callbacks.
 You can learn more about bindings and events by reading this [howto](http://docs.python.org/2/library/tkinter.html#bindings-and-events).
-Basically....

 ```python
 def __draw_grid(self):